 For the states with an operational test, field-test items were embedded within the test.
 Three states with an operational test-New Hampshire, Rhode Island, and Vermont-chose to administer a test in which operational items were grouped by science discipline.
 For these states, the field-test items were presented together as a fourth group of items.
 The sequence of the four sets of items (corresponding to the three disciplines and a set of field-test items) was randomized across students.
 Six other states-Connecticut, Hawaii, North Dakota, South Dakota, Utah, and West Virginia-opted for a test design in which the items were not grouped by discipline.
 In these states, field-test items were administered at random positions throughout the test.
 A student received either a field-test item cluster or a set of four field-test stand-alone items.
-The test design for the SDSA is discussed in Section Error!
-Reference source not found. in this volume, Error!
-Not a valid bookmark self-reference.
+The test design for the SDSA is discussed in Section 3.3, Test Design, of this volume.